Revisit and Outstrip Entity Alignment: A Perspective of Generative Models: Generative Embedding-based Entity Alignment

 \subsection{Mutual Variational Autoencoder}

-In many generative tasks like image synthesis, the conditional variable (e.g., a textual description) and the input variable (e.g., an image) are different in modality, while in our case they are entities from different KGs.
-Therefore, we propose mutual variational autoencoder (M-VAE) for efficiently generating new entities.
+In many generative tasks, such as image synthesis, the conditional variable (e.g., a textual description) and the input variable (e.g., an image) differ in modality.
+However, in our case, they are entities from different KGs.
+Therefore, we propose mutual variational autoencoder (M-VAE) for efficient generation of new entities.
 One of the most important characteristics of M-VAE lies in the variety of the encode-decode process.
 It has four different flows:

 The first two flows are used for self-supervised learning, i.e., reconstructing the input variables: